ellakoa/postcard-poem/content/posts/a-bit-of-perspective.md

   upside down, as we are spun around

-  No wonder life can get a bit dizzy
+  No wonder life can get a bit dizzy and our hair can be a little bit frizzy
   Spinning so fast on a daily repeat as the world holds on tight to our feet.

   If it were to stop, off, we would drop.
 alignPoemLeft: false
 address: |-